linkedbyair/youtrack-support-for-harvest-extension/README.md

 1. Then in Chrome go to [chrome://extensions](chrome://extensions).
 1. Optionally tick "Developer mode" at the top.
 1. Delete an existing .crx-based version, if any (it won't have "Source" or "Reload" links).
-1. Drag the `linkedbyair-harvest-chrome-extension` subfolder from the checked-out repository folder into the browser.
+1. Drag the `harvest-chrome-extension` subfolder from the checked-out repository folder into the browser.
 1. Don't move or delete the folder after that.
-1. Make code changes in the `linkedbyair-harvest-chrome-extension` subfolder.
+1. Make code changes in the `harvest-chrome-extension` subfolder.
 Then just go back to [chrome://extensions](chrome://extensions) and click "Reload" to test.
 1. Bump the version number in `manifest.json`.
 1. Commit and push your changes.
-1. Go to [chrome://extensions](chrome://extensions) and click "Pack extension..."
-Choose the `linkedbyair-harvest-chrome-extension` subfolder as the root folder.
-Ask Dan for the .pem file.
-Chrome will generate a .crx.
-Move this into the `build` subfolder.
-1. Create a new release in GitHub.
-Drag the generated .crx into the GitHub release as the binary.